Do I Need Orthotics? Clear Signs to Know

 Is a prescription required for orthotic insoles?

-Purchasing over-the-counter (OTC) orthotics doesn’t require a prescription.
-However, custom orthotics are only made after adequate assessment and prescription from a healthcare professional.
+Although purchasing over-the-counter (OTC) orthotics doesn’t require a prescription, custom orthotics require assessment and a prescription from a certified healthcare professional.